prkoir97/Stata/README.md

-# Stata Projects Overview
+# Stata Projects
-This document provides descriptions of four Stata projects, each focusing on different aspects of statistical analysis and data exploration.
+These projects were completed as part of an econometrics course, offering students practical experience in applying statistical techniques to real-world datasets to address economic questions.
+Each project involved essential components such as data cleaning, exploratory analysis, hypothesis testing, and regression modeling, which are fundamental skills for econometric analysis.

 ## Exploring the Impact of Maternal Smoking on Infant Birthweight